saylesss88/nix-blog/content/blog/functionsExplained.md

 The value `"Anonymous"` is substituted for the `personName` placeholder within the function body.

-## Function Declarations: Single and "Multiple" Arguments
+## Function Declarations Single and "Multiple" Arguments

 **Single-Argument Functions**